vcraig/bus-mall/plan.md

 #Plan for Bus Mall

+Process from Nadia
+after my pseudo
+Get 3 random boxes
+Click function
+  Get console log that tells you which image slot you are clicking on console log the name of the object your're on get random start tabulating values
+    tabulate viewed items
+    tabul clicked items

 ## Business Reqs
 * Orient to a lean startup who watches expenditures
 * GOAL of web site: do market analysis on proposed products to test customer interest.